 As I snipped back the branches, it occurred to me how much we (people) are like them (trees).

 We grow toward the light.
 In other words, we seem to be drawn to life’s bright spots.
 While we may occasionally find ourselves in the shade, we long for the warmth of the sun and prefer to surround ourselves with its positivity.

 Pruning promotes growth.
 Sometimes in order to grow, we need to snip away what is no longer useful to us.
-We can prune habits that no longer support our goals, or people who pull us away from them.
+We can prune habits that no longer support our goals and people who pull us away from them.
 When we remove items that no longer serve us, we can devote more energy to the things that matter most to us.

-Trees produce more fruit after pruning.
+Trees produce more fruit after pruning, too.
 What will you use your extra energy to create?